 Core Knowledge Areas (CKA) establish a set of standards for Early Care and Education (ECE) that support the professionalism of our field.
-They form the knowledge base that every ECE educator working with young children and their families should build from in order to provide equitable access to high-quality learning and care environments for all young children, birth through age 8.
+They form the knowledge base that every ECE educator working with young children and their families should build from to provide equitable access to high-quality learning and care environments for all young children, birth through age 8.
 CKA also provide a foundation for self-assessment and reflection that helps practitioners determine areas of professional competence and areas for further growth.
 The CKA provide the foundation for Nevada’s Core Competencies.

 Nevada’s Core Knowledge Areas (CKA)

 To provide a common starting point for effective and appropriate training opportunities, Nevada has identified the following distinct Core Knowledge Areas that serve as the foundation of the Nevada Early Care and Education Professional Career Ladder and the Training Approval System.

 The Career Ladder is in Adobe® Acrobat Reader format.
 Download free Acrobat® Reader software.